Know Your Repayment Options

 Do you have more than $30,000 in outstanding FFELP or Direct Loans?
 Then the Extended Repayment Plan may be for you.
 This plan makes monthly payments more affordable, but it will take a longer amount of time to pay off the loan (up to 25 years), and you will pay more interest.
 Under the Extended Repayment Plan, you may choose standard payments (equal payments over the payment term) or graduated payments (payments that increase every two years).

-If you need a more affordable monthly payment amount tailored to your income, an income-driven repayment plan could help.
-Borrowers only need to submit their income and family size annually to continue to be eligible.
+If you need a more affordable monthly payment amount tailored to your income, an Income-Driven Repayment (IDR) Plan could help.
+Borrowers need to submit their income and family size annually to maintain eligibility.
 Each of the four plans has unique qualifications for eligibility, and will affect your regular monthly payment amount in different ways.
-The Income-Contingent Repayment (ICR) Plan, Pay As You Earn (PAYE) Repayment Plan and Revised Pay As You Earn (REPAYE) Repayment Plan are for Direct Loans only.
+The Income-Contingent Repayment (ICR) Plan, Pay As You Earn (PAYE) Repayment Plan, and Revised Pay As You Earn (REPAYE) Repayment Plan are for Direct Loans only.
 The Income-Based Repayment (IBR) Plan is for both FFELP and Direct Loans.

-If you are experiencing financial hardship, go back to school, are unemployed, or are on active duty military service, postponing payments with deferment may be right for you.
+If you are experiencing financial hardship, are unemployed, decide to go back to school, or are on active duty military service, postponing payments with deferment may be right for you.
 Depending on your loan type, you may not accrue interest during this period.
 Log in to your Nelnet.com account to review what deferment options are available for you.

 If you work an internship, perform certain types of community service, or find yourself experiencing financial hardship, you may be qualified to postpone payments with forbearance.
 All loans accrue interest during forbearance, so it's smart to pay at least the monthly interest during this period to avoid interest capitalization.
 Forbearance also resolves any delinquency on the account.
 Log in to your Nelnet.com account to find out if you're eligible.

 The Direct Consolidation Loan program is offered by the U.S. Department of Education to federal student loan borrowers.
-The Direct Consolidation Loan program allows multiple eligible loans to be consolidated into a single loan, which is then serviced by the servicer of your choosing (of which Nelnet is one).
+The Direct Consolidation Loan program allows multiple eligible loans to be consolidated into a single loan, which is then serviced by the servicer of your choosing (which includes Nelnet).